-The Remuneration Committee is appointed by the Board of Directors and has a maximum of four members, who are Lars-Göran Andrén (Chairman), Donna Janson, Göran Pettersson and Anders Vedin.
+The Remuneration Committee is appointed by the Board of Directors and has a maximum of four members.
+The members are Ingemar Kihlström (Chairman) and Göran Pettersson.
 The Committee is advisory and does not have the right to take decisions.
 This Committee submits proposals to the Board regarding:

-(i) the Chief Executive Officer's salary and other employment terms,

-(ii) salaries and employment terms for other senior executives, and

-(iii) evaluation and proposals regarding incentive schemes.
+- (i) the CEO's salary and other employment terms, - (ii) salaries and employment terms for other senior executives, and - (iii) evaluation and proposals regarding incentive schemes.

-In 2008, the Remuneration Committee held four meetings where minutes were taken, where all members attended.
-In addition, the Committee held a number of consultations via telephone and e-mail.
+In 2009, the Remuneration Committee held three meetings where minutes were taken, where all members attended.
+In addition, the Committee held a number of consultations by telephone and e-mail.
 At the AGM, the Board presents proposed guidelines for determining salary and other remuneration for the CEO and other members of the company's management, for the approval of the shareholders.